How to lower your Verizon Fios bill

 Verizon is Verizon Fios’ parent company.

-Given this relationship, you can get discounted pricing on your Verizon Fios bill if you are a Verizon Wireless customer.
+Given this relationship, you can save on your Verizon Fios bill by getting discounted pricing as a Verizon customer.

 The way this currently works is that you need to download the Verizon app and link your Verizon Fios account to your Verizon account using the Verizon Up rewards tab.